Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-96m9d5aWQtY.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Any news on Walls that would fit on ramps?
 https://www.youtube.com/watch?v=96m9d5aWQtY
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Tilted fences?](./yt-JVp03wXCxWY.md) [https://www.youtube.com/watch?v=JVp03wXCxWY](https://www.youtube.com/watch?v=JVp03wXCxWY)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: How about diagonal walls?](./yt-Nf6bTwsv-_w.md) [https://www.youtube.com/watch?v=Nf6bTwsv-_w](https://www.youtube.com/watch?v=Nf6bTwsv-_w)

 ### Topics